Neville Chesters: 1960s

 touring extensively and internationally with the band.

 During this time, Neville shared a flat with Jimi Hendrix's bass player Noel Redding and with Lemmy Kilmister of Hawkwind and Motörhead fame.

 Additionally, Neville secured a position for Lemmy as a roadie with the Hendrix band.

-From 1968-1969, he worked as assistant A&R to Peter Asher at Apple Records.
+From 1968 to 1969, he worked as assistant A&R to Peter Asher at Apple Records.

 Taking a break from the entertainment field, Neville bought a farm in Cornwall, living and farming there peacefully for the next two years.

 1970s

 Chesters moved back to London in 1972 and re-entered the rock business, resuming road manager duties; this time working for Greg Lake of Emerson, Lake and Palmer.